-Except for military and child care leaves, no leave of absence may be approved for a probationary teacher for more than three (3) months unless deemed advisable by the Human Resources Department.
+Except for military leaves, no leave of absence may be approved for a probationary teacher for more than three (3) months unless deemed advisable by the Human Resources Division.

 A leave of absence, including an FMLA covered leave, taken during the probationary period will extend the probationary period by a number of duty days of the leave of absence.